rreece/rreece.github.io/outline-of-philosophy/physics.md

 -   Counting degrees of freedom
 -   Totalitarian principle: "Everything not forbidden is compulsory." - Murray Gell-Mann
 -   Caulton, A. (2015).
 [The role of symmetry in the interpretation of physical theories](http://philsci-archive.pitt.edu/11571/). [^Caulton2015]
--   Caulton, A., & Butterfield, J. (2012).
+-   Caulton, A. & Butterfield, J. (2012).
 [Symmetries and paraparticles as a motivation for structuralism](https://arxiv.org/abs/1002.3730). [^Caulton2012]

 [^Caulton2012]: @Caulton_2012_Symmetries_and_paraparticles_as_a_motivation\.
 [^Caulton2015]: @Caulton_2015_The_role_of_symmetry_in_the_interpretation\.